AaronLeoCooper/react-typescript-starter/README.md

 - Code quality tools and scripts (ESLint, Prettier)
 - Pre-commit code quality checks

-**Yarn** is the preferred package manager for this project setup, please use that.
+This project builds on top of the standard [create-react-app][CRA] setup, but removes unneeded clutter and provides a logical starting point to start using all the above libraries effectively in minimal time.
+For example, the core App component already wraps the app in a react-redux `<Provider>` and react-router `<Router>` component.

 ## Setup

+> **Yarn** is the preferred package manager for this project setup, please at least v1.22 or higher

 Simply run `yarn install` to install dependencies.